 If the forex gain exceeds the pool value, the pool value is reduced to zero and the residual gain is assessable income which you should include at item 24.
-If you had previously elected that this treatment (known as 'the 12-month rule') should not apply, any gain will be assessable and should be included at item 24 and any loss will be deductible and should be included at item D16.
+If you had previously elected that this treatment (known as 'the 12-month rule') should not apply, any gain will be assessable and should be included at item 24 and any loss will be deductible and should be included at item D15.

-For more information about the forex rules, see question 24 or D16, or visit our website.
+For more information about the forex rules, see question 24 or D15 or www.ato.gov.au

-D15 Deductions
+D14 Deductions